Clemapfel/jluna/docs/manual.md

 | `called C++-side` | `0.015963ms` | `0%` |
 | `called Julia-side` | `0.016145ms` | `1.14%` |

 Results suggest that there is very little overhead at all, about 1%.
-Users can be assured, that calling any C++ function moved to Julia via `as_julia_function` is basically just as fast af it was called from pure C++. `as_julia_function`s returned object can therefore be used freely in performance-critical code.
+Users can be assured, that calling any C++ function moved to Julia via `as_julia_function` is basically just as fast af it was called from pure C++. `as_julia_function` can therefore be used freely in performance-critical code.

 ---

 ### Benchmark: Using jluna::Array

 In the section on `jluna::Array`, it was asserted as being much faster than `jluna::Proxy`.
-While this is true, for large arrays we often need "optimal" performance, not just "better than `jluna::Proxy`" performance.
-This is potentially achivede by the `unsafe` array interface, which is compared against the C-API and `jluna::Array` here:
+While this is true, for large arrays, we often need "optimal" performance, not just "better than `jluna::Proxy`" performance.
+This is potentially achieved by the `unsafe` array interface, which is compared against the C-API and `jluna::Array` here:

 ```cpp
 // number of benchmark cycles